andreas/andreas.github.io/_posts/2014-10-05-efficient-use-of-core-writer-and-reader.md

 Writer.schedule_bigstring writer buffer
 {% endhighlight %}

-This avoids all copying, since `buffer` is simply added to the writer's internal queue -- we can thus avoid all copying.
+This avoids all copying, since `buffer` is simply added to the writer's internal queue.
 Note that since writing to the file descriptor is done asynchronously, it's not safe to modify `buffer` in the meantime.

 Like with Reader, the internal buffer of a Writer can be exposed.
 This is done through the `Writer.write_gen` function: